-Let $E$ denote the event that after $\ceil{t}$ iterations there is still any objective value $v$ on the Pareto front such that the respective individual $c$ does not have the correct number of leading 1-bits and trailing 0-bits in any block.
+Let $E$ denote the event that after $\floor{t}$ iterations there is still an objective value $v$ on the Pareto front such that the respective individual $c$ does not have the correct number of leading 1-bits and trailing 0-bits in any block.
 By applying a union bound over all objective values we have

-by observing $\SLOTZ \le \exp((2m'-1)\ln(\frac{n}{m'}+1))$.
-Thus, with high probability $E$ does not happen.
+by observing $\frontLOTZ = \exp(m'\ln(n'+1))$.
+Thus, $E$ does \emph{not} happen with probability $1-\frac{1}{n}$.
 We note that this applies for arbitrary starting configurations, as all that we assumed about the initial population was that it is non-empty.

-We employ a simple restart argument to obtain an upper bound on the expected value of $T$.
-Each sequence of $\ceil{t}$ iterations fails to cover the Pareto front with probability at most $\frac{1}{n}$.
+We employ a simple restart argument to obtain an upper bound on the expected value of $F$.
+Each sequence of $\floor{t}$ iterations fails to cover the Pareto front with probability at most $\frac{1}{n}$.
 Due to the convergence of the geometric series we have